-No Exercise Full Exercise
+No No Exercise Full Exercise

-Per Share \$ \$
+Per Share \$ 1.33 \$ 1.33

-Total \$ \$
+Total \$ 2,078,125 \$ 2,389,844

-The underwriters expect to deliver the shares against payment in New York, New York on , 2003.
+The underwriters expect to deliver the shares against payment in New York, New York on October 29, 2003.
 Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
-Any such securities dealers may resell any shares purchased from the underwriters to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$0.798 per share from the initial public offering price.
+Any such securities dealers may resell any shares purchased from the underwriters to certain other brokers or dealers at a discount of up to \$0.10 per share from the initial public offering price.
 If all the shares are not sold at the initial offering price, the representatives may change the initial public offering price and the other selling terms.

-Carter's currently anticipates that it will undertake a directed share program pursuant to which it will direct the underwriters to reserve up to 312,500 shares of common stock for sale at the initial public offering price to its directors (other than Mr. Jones and Mr. Bloom), officers and employees through a directed share program.
+Carter's will undertake a directed share program pursuant to which it will direct the underwriters to reserve up to 312,500 shares of common stock for sale at the initial public offering price to its directors (other than Mr. Jones and Mr. Bloom), officers and employees through a directed share program.
 The number of shares of common stock available for sale to the general public in the initial public offering will be reduced to the extent these persons purchase any reserved shares.
 Any shares not so purchased will be offered by the underwriters to the general public on the same basis as the other shares offered in this prospectus.